Festival

 In Japanese, “dō ”means "the way" both as a route and as a process.
 In many languages, “do” is commonly associated with the first note of a musical scale.
-The Polish-Japanese wordplay "DROGA DŌ" thus reflects a "musical route," in this case, a refugee route leading from Poland through Lithuania to Japan and Israel.
+The Polish-Japanese wordplay "DROGA DŌ" thus reflects a "musical route," in this case, a refugee route leading from Poland through Lithuania to Japan and countries around the world.

 We are the third Polish post-war generation.
 As young people growing up in post-Soviet Poland, we knew very little about the Holocaust, nor could we point out its traces in our cities, towns, and villages.
 Many of us - artists and activists - became involved in restoring the memory of our Disappeared Neighbors, perhaps thanks to the safe distance we had from their dramatic wartime experiences.